rasreee/awesomesolana.dev/docs/sources.md

 # Sources Notes

+## Things to consider
+- Only save source to Supabase if source was clicked

 ## Todo
 - [ ] migrate frontend to pull data from new `sources` model instead of the `github` api directly
   - [ ] get initial payload of Github API repos data and load them into Supabase